-The Soil CRC will be offering over 40 PhD scholarship opportunities over the next eight years.
+The Soil CRC will be offering over 40 PhD scholarship opportunities.

 PhD scholars through the Soil CRC will have opportunities to develop their industry knowledge and relevance, through additional training and networking opportunities associated with the Soil CRC, and will be part of nationwide cohort of Soil CRC postgraduate students.
 They will have the opportunity to work with researchers, farmers groups and industry from across Australia through the Soil CRC PhD program.

 The CRC Program aims to develop and commercialise leading-edge research and produce graduates with hands-on industry experience to help create a highly-skilled workforce.